iftheshoefritz/solargraph-rails/README.md

 # SolargraphRails - Help solargraph with Rails

 ## Work in progress - here be dragons
 There are significant rough edges to this gem still.
 Don't use it if you're not willing to do things like build gems from source and install them locally.
+See `Installation` below for more info.

 ## Models
 Given a typical Rails model like this: